 conexp-clj — a research tool for FCA

-The research unit Knowledge & Data Engineering continues the development of the research tool conexp-clj, originally created by Dr. Daniel Borchmann.
-The continuous enhancement of the software package is supervised by Tom Hanika.
-Having such a tool at hand, the research group is able to test and analyze the theoretical research efforts in the realm of formal concept analysis and related fields.
+As part of my research I continue to develop the research tool conexp-clj, originally created by Dr. Daniel Borchmann.
+Having this tool at hand, I am able to test and analyze the theoretical research efforts in the realm of relational data analysis and related fields.

 The most recent, pre-compiled, release candidate can be downloaded here.

 BibSonomy is a scholarly social bookmarking system where researchers manage their collections of publications and web pages.
 BibSonomy is an open source project, continously developed by researchers in Kassel, Würzburg, and Hanover.
 Functioning as a test bed for recommendation and ranking algorithms, as well as through the publicly available datasets, containing traces of user behavior on the Web, BibSonomy has been the subject of various scientific studies.